foxt451/actor-quora-scraper/.actor/README.md

 # Input

-Quora Scraper has some required input options: search query (the scraper will use it to find questions and their answers) and proxy configuration (without using proxy, many requests might get blocked, so be sure to select some).
+Quora Scraper has some required input options: search query (the scraper will use it to find questions and their answers) and proxy configuration (without using proxy, many requests might get blocked, so be sure to select some; *NOTE: residential proxy will likely not work with this scraper*).
 Click on the [Input tab](https://apify.com/svpetrenko/quora-scraper/input-schema) for more information.

 # Output